YashPotdukhe/yashpotdukhe/README.md

 💻 I'm a Computer Science Major

-💡 I'm pursuing a minor in Math & UX Design
+💡 I'm pursuing a minor in Mathematics

 📫 You can reach me at potdukhe@umich.edu